 This course will analyze impressionism from its origins in the 1860s to the development of Neo-Impressionism in the 1880s.
 Through a critical overview of this important art movement and its relationship to European modernity, this course will examine the complex interrelationship between art and politics in the modern world.

 AHIS-3902 19th C: Revolution in France

-Prerequisite: 6 Credits AHIS, including AHIS-2010 This course considers major artists and movements in European art between the French Revolutions of 1789 and 1848.
+This course considers major artists and movements in European art between the French Revolutions of 1789 and 1848.

 AHIS-4110 Primary Research Techniques